Thank you for your response

 i.
 Maintain net owned funds to deposit in the ratio of 1:20 to meet out the liability

 ii.
-Maintain 10% unattached term deposits to meet out the liability
+Maintain 10% unattached term deposits as specified in the Nidhi Rules, 2014 to meet out the liability

 Whether the company has made any preferential or private allotments of shares and debentures.
 Also, whether the amount Raised has been utilized towards the purpose for which it was raised.

 Whether the company has followed the limits and conditions as per Companies Act 2013 in respect of non-cash transactions with directors or their relatives.